Basic Guide to Credit Card Minimum Spend Requirements

 Impact of Minimum Spend Requirements on Rewards Earned

-A consumer's ability to reliably meet their card's minimum spend requirement will greatly impact their monthly earnings.
-As mentioned, failing to reach a minimum requirement – even by just S$1–can result in a substantial decrease in rewards rate.
-The difference between a 5% rebate and a 0.3% rebate can add up quickly, and while there's a new chance to reach the minimum every month, consistent underspending can mean a loss of S$100s in rewards per year.
+A consumer’s ability to reliably meet their card’s minimum spend requirement will greatly impact their monthly earnings.
+As mentioned, failing to reach a minimum requirement – even by just S$1 – can result in a substantial decrease in rewards rate.
+The difference between a 5% rebate and a 0.3% rebate can add up quickly, and while there’s a new chance to reach the minimum every month, consistent underspending can mean a loss of hundreds of dollars in rewards per year.

 Another potential trap is timing of payments.
 Transactions are posted to the cardholder’s account several days after a purchase is made.
 As a result, spend at the very end of the month may not count towards that month’s minimum, and instead be attributed to the next month.
 In this case, failing to hit the minimum before the last week of a month may result in missing the requirement, therein earning just the base rate for all of that month’s spend.